Majang language: Morphology

 The language has markers to indicate three different past tenses (close, mid, far past) and two future tenses (near and farther).

 The language has a wide variety of suffixes, but almost no prefixes.
 Though its use is limited to a handful of roots, there are a few words that preserve vestiges of the archaic causative prefix i-, a prefix found in other Surmic languages and also Nilotic.

 The counting system is a modified vigesimal system, based on 5, 10, and 20.
 "Twenty" is 'one complete person' (all fingers and toes), so 40 is 'two complete people', 100 is 'five complete people'.
 However, today, under the influence of schools and increased bilingualism, people generally use the Amharic or Oromo words for 100.

 The person and number marking system does not mark the inclusive and exclusive we distinction, a morphological category that is found in nearby and related languages.

 Syntax

 Majang has a basic VSO word order, though allowing some flexibility for focus, etc. The language makes extensive use of relative clauses, including for circumstances where English would use adjectives.

 A recent study states that Majang is characterized by a strong morphological ergative-absolutive system, and a conjoint-disjoint distinction which is based on the presence or absence of an absolutive noun phrase directly following the verb.
 Many of these distinctions are coded by tonal differences.

-Majang, and some related Surmic languages, has been shown to be exceptional to some syntactic typological predictions for languages with Subject–verb–object word order.
+Majang, and some related Surmic languages, has been shown to be exceptional to some syntactic typological predictions for languages with verb-subject-object word order.
 Majang has postpositions and question words sentence-finally, two properties that had been predicted to not occur in languages with VSO word order.